 Whole House Fans

 The most common time to operate your Whole House Fan is when the outside temperature is 10-15 degrees cooler than inside your home.
+These fans are an alternative to air conditioning.

 Whole House Fans can also be used to exchange the air in the home, helping to remove indoor pollutants, odors. moisture and VOC's.
+This will improve your home environment while saving you money.

 Our Whole House Fans are maintenance free.
 You will want to clean the intake grill on the ceiling with a vacuum cleaner brush attachment every so often.